Explanation: Deciding Whether to Permit the Use of an SSH Connection

 Power status scans

 If a Linux machine is in a machine group, the machine will be discovered, but no operating system information will be detected by the scan.
-If you determine that the machine is a known device in your network and is known to be safe, you can go to the machine Properties dialog to change the SSH server connection setting to Skip Server Authentication.
+If you determine that the machine is a known device in your network and is known to be safe, you can go to the machine Properties dialog to change the SSH server connection setting to either Validate Against Known Hosts File or Skip Server Authentication.
 Future scans of the machine will complete as expected and will provide full details about the machine.

 Installing a Linux Agent